bizlett/movie-search/README.md

 Other features which could be added and/or further developed:

 *Navbar*

 In a future version, further nav links could be added such as 'How it works', 'Login' and/or 'My list'.

-The 'How it works' nav link would provide further information on the api and how the code uses the information that it grabs from the api calls - not dissimilar to the information provided in the Existing Features section of this readme.
+The 'How it works' nav link would provide further information on the api and how the code uses the information that it grabs from the api, as well as information on creating and editing movie lists (a feature not in this version of the website).

 The 'My List' nav link would be part of a bigger change to the website - the ability to select and save titles the user is interested in watching into their own personal list.
 This link would direct the user to a new html page where the list is stored.

 The 'Login' nav link would direct the user to a dropdown email and password input to access their personal profile.
 A personal profile would give the user the ability to create and save different movie lists.

 *'My List' - local storage*

 In a future version, 'My List' would be a personalised list where users can save movies they are interested in watching.
 The first iteration of this list could be local storage, allowing a user to return to their list even after navigating away from the website.
 It would be accessed through a simple nav link.

 *User profile login*

 In a future version, the user profile login would give the user the ability to create and save different movie lists.

 In both 'My List' and within a user profile where you could build customisable lists, the user would have the ability to add or remove items from the lists.

 *'Add to my list' button*

 In a future version, an additional button 'Add to my list' could be added to the movie information modal.
 Clicking this button would add the movie title to a personalised list.

 *Movie trailer*

 In a future version, the movie modal could be written to include an iframe in which to display a movie's trailer.
 This would offer the user more visually arresting information to aid their decision and better serve the business goals.

 User responses from testing have also been very useful when thinking about future designs: